The theory of half derivators: Introduction

 However, Rahn's focus (and the focus of most authors) is on the stable/triangulated setting, where all limits and colimits are assumed to exist and satisfy fairly strong regularity properties.
 These are not the only derivators worth studying; Muro-Raptis in \cite{MurRap17} proved that derivator K-theory could be defined on a derivator merely admitting a zero object on its base and (homotopy) pushouts, a situation analogous to Waldhausen categories.
 In preparing his doctoral work on derivator K-theory, the author was unable to apply verbatim many existing proofs for the (bicomplete) theory of derivators to this broader class of objects.
 Many of Rahn's proofs on colimit-preservation or phenomena that felt independent of the existence of right Kan extensions still used the full structure of a derivator.

 The first goal of this paper is to give new proofs in many cases in order to develop a more robust theory of \emph{half derivators}, \ie ones representing homotopy theories that may not be bicomplete, but still admit many limits or colimits.
 We develop the theory from the ground up in full detail to show precisely which results apply to half derivators and which require the strength of a (full) derivator.
-Some of the results contained herein were independently proven by Maltsiniotis in \cite{Mal12}, of which the author was not previously aware.
-However, Maltsiniotis uses the older terminology of Grothendieck, differs sometimes in his conventions, and writes in French.
-We work with vocabulary consistent with modern derivator scholarship (and write in English) to make the results accessible to a wider audience.
+We unify results written using different conventions (and languages) to give the most streamlined proofs possible.
+We hope that this thorough accounting makes this paper a resource to those hoping to learn about derivators and those already working in the theory.

 In Sections~\ref{sec:prelim} and \ref{sec:CAT}, we set up the 2-categorical context in which we are working.
 The calculus of mates is an essential proof technique, which we recall in Section~\ref{sec:calculusofmates}.
 We define (pre)derivators in Section~\ref{sec:preders} with an emphasis on the half derivator story.
 In Section~\ref{sec:2catofpreders} we define various 2-categories of derivators for examination, and in Section~\ref{sec:homotopyexactsquares} we prove some general results about all half derivators.